Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 Whilst the schools we work with are government-run schools, they are severely underfunded.
 The buildings are old and tired, there are rarely enough desks for the number of students, and there is a significant lack of learning materials.
 The schools are heavily overcrowded and are struggling to accommodate the number of students that attend.

 In fact, the schools are so overrun that they must have two sittings, one in the morning and another in the afternoon, which would be unheard of in the UK!
-In the worst cases, there can be up to 175 children in one lesson, with only two teachers, and the children must learning sitting on the classroom floor; clearly not a conducive learning environment.
+In worst cases, there can be up to 175 children in one lesson, with only two teachers, and the children must learn sitting on the classroom floor; clearly not a conducive learning environment.
 Volunteers are desperately needed to help improve the quality of education delivered, through the creation of an enhanced learning environment.

 Construction and renovation assistance